Welcome to MCExtensions!

 world.setTime(6000); // Noon

-World time is represented as ticks, ranging from 0 (sunrise) to 24000 (full day).
-Calling setTime() updates the time immediately for all players in that world.
+Time is measured in ticks — from 0 (sunrise) to 24000 (full day/night cycle).
+Use setTime() to instantly update time for everyone in that world.

 Retrieving the World Name